 The recommendations in the report were adopted unanimously on 2 September 2013 by 100 MPs who attended the backbench debate.
 The UK government’s Department for Transport has rejected almost all of the recommendations, however.

 Campaigners who want to ‘get Britain cycling’ are continuing to press the Government to take action.
-Some of the pressure is coming through demands by people across the UK to create ‘space for cycling‘.
+Some of the pressure is coming through demands by people across the UK to create ‘space for cycling‘ and in peaceful, radical protests such as the Die-In staged by the grassroots campaign group Stop Killing Cyclists.

 The Prime Minister David Cameron said during Prime Minister Questions on 24 April 2013: